3.2011 - 1.2014

 Campaign Touch Points

-Sotheby's current website was dated, non responsive, and more focused on marketing sales than driving engagment to get clients to immerse with the art and register to bid online which would drives sale awareness sooner.
-The new website needed to reflect the brands elegances, style, providence and expertise.
+Sotheby's current website was dated, non-responsive, and more focused on marketing sales than driving engagement to get clients to immerse with the art and register to bid online which would drive sale awareness sooner.
+The new website needed to reflect the brand's elegances, style, providence, and expertise.

 The Action and Planning